David Zimmer: Early involvement

-Zimmer acted as legal counsel to candidates of both Liberal Party of Canada and Ontario Liberal Party in a number of high profile dispute prior to his election.
+Zimmer acted as legal counsel to candidates of both the federal and provincial Liberals in a number of high-profile dispute prior to his election.
 He was legal counsel for Maurizio Bevilacqua in the two year saga following his 1988 election, where the close results were extensively contested in court and was eventually voided by the Ontario Supreme Court.
 He also chaired the federal party's permanent appeal committee, overseeing numerous appeals during the 1990 leadership contest and from nomination contests prior to the party's victory in 1993.